ParkWhiz/rails-base/README.md

 Dockerfile.

-If a `CMD` directive is not defined in the derived container, then God will be lauched to monitor the app.
+If a `CMD` directive is not defined in the derived container, then God will be launched to monitor the app.
 See the "Environmental Variables" section below to see which environmental variables that the God configuration expects to be defined.

-## Environmental Variables
+### Environmental Variables

 The user will probably want to define `PARKWHIZ_APP_NAME`, `PARKWHIZ_RUN_COMMAND`, `PARKWHIZ_RUN_DIR`, `HEALTHCHECK_HOST`,